 Real Life Writes the Plot: Bond was meant to be after General Gogol, the recurring KGB head played by Walter Gotell in every Bond movie since The Spy Who Loved Me.
 However, Gotell was ill at the time, and thus, unable to commit to the film.
 So it was written that General Pushkin became head of the KGB as Gogol became a diplomat.
 By the time Gotell was well enough, he essentially makes a cameo as Gogol in the end.

 It's even worse than that.
 Brosnan was offered the part in this movie after the cancellation of Remington Steele.
 However, the publicity from the casting caused the ratings of Remington Steele to rise - which caused NBC to uncancel the show at (literally) the last possible second.
-The producers, not wanting to cast an actor who was appearing in a TV show at the same time (Albert R. Broccoli was quoted as saying, "Remington Steele will not be James Bond"), revoked the offer to Brosnan and cast Dalton after sorting out his conflict.
+The producers, not wanting to cast an actor who was appearing in a TV show at the same time (Albert R. Broccoli was quoted as saying, "Remington Steele will not be James Bond"), revoked the offer to Brosnan and cast Dalton after sorting out his conflict (Broccoli had wanted Dalton to play Bond for years, as far back as 1969's On Her Majesty's Secret Service only for Dalton himself to politely decline at the time as he felt himself to be too young and felt intimidated by the idea of following in the footsteps of Sean Connery).
 The worst part - with Brosnan no longer playing Bond, the ratings for the revived Remington Steele tanked and the show was cancelled again.
+Brosnan would finally get to be Bond in 1995's GoldenEye.

 Sam Neill was also considered and even screen-tested for the part.